hediet/blog/content/posts/2019/10/disposables.post.md

 The idea of components is that they have a specific lifetime that starts on construction and ends on destruction.
 When modeling components in JS with classes, the `constructor` marks the beginning of the lifetime.
-As JS classes have no destructors, a method named `dispose` is used to mark the end of a component's lifetime.
+As JS classes have no destructors, a method named `dispose` is commonly used to mark the end of a component's lifetime.

 This is how `MyClass` would be implemented when thinking in components.
-Rather than starting an interval here, we now compose a new interval.
+Rather than starting an interval, we now compose a new interval.
 The effect is the same, but the meaning is different:

 ```ts